unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md

 So, rather than pass it in clear, we would need to pass a blob that _only_ someone who knows the password can compute!
 We would also need for that blob to be different for everyone, so that someone who observes the chain cannot just simply re-use someone else's blob!

-Here is the approach we're taking:
+**Here is the approach we're taking:**

-1. From the password, we generate/derive a private key,
+1. From the password, we generate/derive a private key
-1. With store in the hook the corresponding public key,
+1. We store in the hook the corresponding public key
-1. With the private key, we sign the purchaser's address,
+1. With the private key we sign the purchaser's address
 1. We pass the signature as a blob in the purchase function
 1. The hook "recovers" the signer of the message and verifies that it matches the stored public key!